 Mindful Meditations May Improve Quality Of Life For People With Migraines

 Meditation has been shown to help relieve stress, increase happiness, and even provide relief from chronic pain.
 But the benefits don't stop there.
-A new study published in the JAMA Internal Medicine journal found that mindfulness-based stress reduction (MBSR) meditations may also improve migraine outcomes.
+A new study published in the JAMA Internal Medicine journal found that mindfulness-based stress reduction (MBSR) meditations may also improve migraine outcomes1.

 Researchers from Wake Forest Baptist Medical Center looked at 89 patients with recurring migraines (between four and 20 every month), to test which type of interventions may offer the most relief.